dhananjayyaadav/MateBook/README.md

     <img src="./facebook-logo.png" width="230px"/>
 </p>

-<p align="center"> This is a web application of Facebook UI created with React technologies and his ecosystem. </p>
+<p align="center"> This is a web application of facebook UI created with React technologies and his ecosystem. </p>

 <p align="center">
     <a href="https://facebook-clone-dev.vercel.app" >DEMO</a> -